IVG12377/From-Chaos-to-Clarity/01_Case_Introduction/problem_statement.md

 The client, a mid-sized professional services firm, is experiencing rapid growth that has outpaced its internal delivery operations.
 While demand has increased and teams have expanded, the organization lacks consistent frameworks for execution, ownership, and performance management.

+> "No one really knows who owns what anymore," said the Head of Delivery.

 ## 🚨 Symptoms of the Problem

 - Operational ambiguity across delivery teams